zeta-chain/node/readme.md

 </details>

 ### Creating a Release Candidate
-Once a release branch has been created, you can use github actions to create a release candidate:
+You can use github actions to create a release candidate:
 1) Create the release candidate tag with the following format (e.g., vx.x.x-rc) ex. v11.0.0-rc.
 2) Push the tag and the automation will take care of the rest

+You may create the RC tag directly off `develop` if a release branch has not been created yet.
+You should use the release branch if it exists and has diverged from develop.

 By following these steps, you can efficiently create a release candidate for QA and validation.
 In the future we will make this automatically deploy to a testnet when a -rc branch is created.
 Currently, raising the proposal to deploy to testnet is a manual process via GovOps repo.